ossf/wg-securing-software-repos/docs/build-provenance-for-all-package-registries.md

 Now we're ready to publish the package to the registry.
 Traditionally, the publish request would be authorized using a long-lived shared secret, like an API key or a password.
 However, since the cloud CI/CD system now has an OIDC token containing the workload identity, we can authorize the publish request with a trust relationship based on the properties in the OIDC token.
 For an example of this, see <https://docs.pypi.org/trusted-publishers/>.
 In fact, registries can implement OIDC trust relationships to authorize publish requests without needing any support from Sigstore client libraries.
 So this is an excellent scoped project to start with, which is exactly what PyPI did.

-Finally, we submit the package and the signed build attestations to the registry.
-Our work is done… as the CLI tooling!
-Now we need to verify the provenance on the registry side.
-See above for a discussion on what Sigstore tooling is available in what programming languages.
+Now that we have the package and the signed build attestation, we switch our focus to the registry and how it verifiers that information as it handles the publish request.
+See above for a discussion on what Sigstore libraries are available in what programming languages.

 For a detailed description of how to verify the Sigstore bundle, see the [Verification section of the Sigstore Client Specification](https://docs.google.com/document/d/1kbhK2qyPPk8SLavHzYSDM8-Ueul9_oxIMVFuWMWKz0E/edit#heading=h.g11ovq2s1jxh).
 Additionally, the registry will want to verify that the bundle comes from a cloud CI/CD vendor it supports, and (of course) that the hash of the package matches what's recorded in the Sigstore bundle.